 FBE Coating Advantages

-- Suitable for higher temp. compared to PE/ROTO lining
+- Suitable for higher temperatures compared to PE/ROTO lining

 - Excellent adhesion to steel provides superior long-term corrosion resistance